 (Much to his embarrassment, I reminded him of this a few years ago when I brought three little chicks home from the feed store.)

 In the time they spent with us, our “girls” provided not only eggs, but also endless entertainment.
 They were convinced that Bonnie, our Shetland Sheepdog, was their mother, and spent their days trailing around after her.
 One chicken even took to laying her eggs in the dog house.
 All three of them were determined to be house pets, and any door left open more than a crack would soon find a chicken sneaking through it.

 Our boys are all grown up now, one about to graduate high school and the other soon to start his senior year in college.
 They’re no longer as thrilled with chickens, nor with the responsibility that comes with raising them.
+They have been enjoying their hunting trips though, if you’re curious about them, you can learn more by clicking here.
 And I’m finding that as I devote more and more of my time to writing books these days, I have less and less time for other things.
 Especially other things that need to be fed, watered, shooed out of the house and the garden, or otherwise watched over.
 So this morning my husband and I rounded up our trio of hens — Dixie, Trixie, and Pixie — and drove them to their new home.
 It’s a little piece of chicken heaven, with several lush acres to roam, a sturdy red hen-house filled with new feathered friends, and overseeing it all, a resident llama.
 Who could ask for more?